losfair/mips-x/README.md

 All rights reserved before July 15, 2020.
 Open sourced for educational purpose only.

-Automatically relicensed with the MIT license after July 15, 2020.
+Automatically relicensed under the MIT license after July 15, 2020.